 After a dog has finished mating he or she may rub themselves along the ground or roll around on their backs.
-It tends to be male dogs who exhibit this behaviour, but there is a lack of solid evidence about why they do this.
+It tends to be male dogs who exhibit this behavior, but there is a lack of solid evidence about why they do this.
 Experts suggest that male dogs roll around because they are in a state of “ecstasy” after mating.
-Their rolling almost acts as a victory dance because they are satisfied with the act they have just performed.
+Their rolling almost acts as a victory dance because they are satisfied with the activities they have just performed.

 Research has also suggested that a male may roll around to leave his scent and bask in his masculinity.
 Experts suggest that testosterone levels in males rise after sex, so their desire to leave their scent may be greater.
-However, dogs also roll around if they have an itch or they are rolling in something smelly – assess which one of these option is most likely before assuming that your dog has been sexually active.
+However, dogs also roll around if they have an itch or they are rolling in something smelly – assess which one of these options is most likely before assuming that your dog has been sexually active.

 Whilst male dogs tend to roll around on the ground after mating, female dogs do something entirely different.
 Females tend to walk away and keep their distance!
-Dogs don’t lie down together and cuddle after mating, like humans often do.
+Dogs don’t lie down together and cuddle after mating like humans often do.
 They simply do the deed and go their separate ways until the male decides he is ready to mate again (rarely with the same female, though).
 When this time comes, he will usually begin to follow and woo the female as he did before.

 Odd body position

 You may also notice that your dog (either male or female) is quieter than usual and spends a little more time sleeping or lying down.
-This is another potential indicator of sexual encounter, but not one to worry about too much – dogs find mating quite tiring and often need time to rest and relax afterwards.
+This is another potential indicator of a sexual encounter, but not one to worry about too much – dogs find mating quite tiring and often need time to rest and relax afterward.

-Dogs will regularly and systematically lick their fur and genitals to clean themselves whether they have had a sexual encounter or not – it’s their very own version of a shower!
+Dogs will regularly and systematically lick their fur and genitals to clean themselves whether they have had a sexual encounter – it’s their own version of a shower!
 But, if you notice the licking, along with any of the signs listed above, you may be witnessing their attempt at trying to freshen up after mating.

 Dogs who stick together

-In some ways it may be quite difficult for it to go unnoticed that your dog has mated.
+In some ways, it may be quite difficult for it to go unnoticed that your dog has mated.
 The act itself is highly unusual and is not as quick as you may think, making it difficult for your dog to have a quickie behind your back!
 Although mating starts off mimicking human intercourse with a lot of wooing and mounting, it then takes quite an interesting turn (literally, ha!)